juliachelsie/YourGreenhouse/README.md

 # Your GreenHouse
 Your GreenHouse is a blog about houseplants and indoor plants.
 It is also a community that hopes to gather all plant-nerds.
 Users can read and get tips about plants while look at beautiful images.
 They can also register for an account and log in, and then like and comment the blog posts.

+The live link can be found here - <https://yourgreenhouse-3e5e0acbd3b4.herokuapp.com/>

 ## Existing Features

 __Header__